 Back to NetMore Guide

-Use the Calculators page to tune Residential and CRE page copy, address requirements, optional sections, default assumptions, and preview links.
+Use the Property Analyzers page to tune CRE and Residential page copy, address requirements, optional sections, default assumptions, and preview links.

 Product Setup5 min read

-Calculator copy and default assumptions now live on the Calculators page instead of being mixed into Account setup.
-Use the Residential/CRE selector to configure each public calculator independently.
+Property analyzer copy and default assumptions now live on the Property Analyzers page instead of being mixed into Account setup.
+Use the CRE/Residential selector to configure each public property analyzer independently.

 Account stays focused on your public profile and contact card.
 Assets stays focused on QR destinations and downloadable creative.
-Calculators is where you tune what sellers see when they open the calculator itself.
+Property Analyzers is where you tune what sellers see when they open the property analyzer itself.

-The Calculators page controls the seller-facing page copy, optional sections, address requirement, and starting assumptions for each calculator.
+The Property Analyzers page controls the seller-facing page copy, optional sections, address requirement, and starting assumptions for each property analyzer.

 Public page content

 The hero headline is split into an opening, highlighted phrase, and ending so you can keep the main hook readable while emphasizing the strongest number or promise.
-You can also update the body copy, calculator button text, hero image file, and optional seller-facing sections.
+You can also update the body copy, property analyzer button text, hero image file, and optional seller-facing sections.

 The current default hook is designed around the idea of helping sellers see how they could walk away with 30-50% more without raising the price.
 Keep custom edits clear, specific, and easy to understand.